William II, Marquis of Namur: Reign

+Marriages

 His first wife was Marie de Bar, daughter of Robert I, Duke of Bar and Marie of France, Duchess of Bar.

-In 1393, he remarried with Jeanne d'Harcourt (1372–1456), daughter of John VI, Count of Harcourt and Catherine of Bourbon.
+In 1393, he remarried Jeanne d'Harcourt (1372–1456), daughter of John VI, Count of Harcourt and Catherine of Bourbon.

-He had no surviving children and so on his death William II was succeeded as Marquis by his brother John III.
+He had no surviving children, and so on his death, William II was succeeded as Marquis by his brother John III.